Manual or automatic gearbox – which is best?

 Dual-clutch: advantages and disadvantages

-Dual-clutch gearboxes seem to offer the best of all possible worlds to the modern driver: they provide the convenience and ease of a conventional automatic plus the control and engagement of a manual, should you want it.
+Dual-clutch gearboxes seem to offer the best of all possible worlds to the modern driver: they provide the convenience and ease of a conventional automatic plus the control of a manual, should you want it.
 Dual-clutch gearboxes also usually manage to be more economical than either a traditional automatic or a manual, while frequently achieving improved performance as well.
 There are, however, things to be wary of.

 The main question with dual-clutch gearboxes is one of expense: not only do they usually cost more to buy than their manual counterparts, they can be fearsomely expensive to fix if they go wrong once your car’s warranty has expired.
 Note that some drivers report dual-clutch gearboxes aren’t as smooth during low-speed town driving as their makers claim them to be.
 It’s well worth testing a new car around town to see if you find this to be true.